-The four facilities I visited besides the notorious Big Cat Rescue were Big Cat Habitat & Gulf Coast Sanctuary, Dade City’s Wild Things, Forced Exotic Animal Relocation, and The Myrtle Beach Safari.
+The four facilities I visited besides Big Cat Rescue were Big Cat Habitat & Gulf Coast Sanctuary, Dade City’s Wild Things, Forced Exotic Animal Relocation, and The Myrtle Beach Safari.

 Big Cat Rescue will likely attempt to discredit me by deceiving the public into thinking I’m conspiring with the owners of the facilities listed, however, I'm committed to reporting only the truth from what I have witnessed firsthand.

 The first facility I visited was Big Cat Habitat & Gulf Coast Sanctuary located in Sarasota, Florida.
 Before I begin, I'd like to point out that no one new I was coming.
 Unfortunately, the photos are of poor quality as I was forced to use my phone due to forgetting my camera.

 The price of admission was $15 for adults and $7 for kids which is quite cheap especially when compared to Big Cat Rescue which is $36 for adults and $19 for kids.
 Big Cat Habitat and Gulf Coast Sanctuary's admission also includes an educational training exhibition which includes birds, a funny little chimpanzee, and of course big cats.